varigence/docs/README.md

 # Varigence Documentation

-Product documentation contents is located in their respecitve folder.
+Product documentation contents is located in their respective folder.

 ## DocFX documentation site